Brain Stimulation Therapy

-Deep Brain Stimulation (DBS)
+Deep Brain Stimulation (DBS) for OCD

-OCD is an anxiety disorder and is characterized by recurrent, unwanted thoughts (obsessions) and/or repetitive behaviors (compulsions).
+OCD is an anxiety disorder, and is characterized by recurrent, unwanted thoughts (obsessions) and/or repetitive behaviors (compulsions).
 Repetitive behaviors such as hand washing, counting, checking or cleaning are often performed with the hope of preventing obsessive thoughts or making them go away.
 Performing these actions provides only temporary relief, but not performing them markedly increases anxiety.

 In 2009, the FDA granted limited humanitarian approval for Deep Brain Stimulation (DBS) for obsessive-compulsive disorder, the first such approval for a psychiatric illness.
 Human device exemptions (HDEs) facilitate the development of medical devices intended to treat or diagnose a disease or condition affecting fewer than 4,000 people per year in the United States.